-In 1976, when he enlisted in the Army, Mark swore allegiance to the United States and took an oath to support and defend the Constitution.
-He takes this oath as a sacred obligation.
-Mark is a strict Constitutionalist.
-He believes the proper role of a judge is to determine whether a contested law is consistent with the Constitution.
-Mark believes we need more Supreme Court Justices who are guardians of the Constitution and promote equal protection under the law instead of trying to legislate from the bench.
+In 1976, when I enlisted in the Army, I swore allegiance to the United States and took an oath to support and defend the Constitution.
+I consider this oath as a sacred obligation.
+I am a strict Constitutionalist.
+I believe the proper role of a judge is to determine whether a contested law is consistent with the Constitution.
+I believe we need more Supreme Court Justices who are guardians of the Constitution and promote equal protection under the law instead of trying to legislate from the bench.

-As a member of Congress, Mark will continue to support and defend the Constitution by fighting against any attempts to pass legislation or policies which are counter to the principles established in the Constitution.
-He will fight against activist judges who attempt to legislate from the bench.
-He will also vigorously resist any attempt to pack the supreme court by adding more than nine justices.
+As your representative in Congress, I will continue to support and defend the Constitution by fighting against any attempts to pass legislation or policies which are counter to the principles established in the Constitution.
+I will fight against activist judges who attempt to legislate from the bench.
+I will also vigorously resist any attempt to pack the supreme court by adding more than nine justices.